New import charges on all shipments

 Perhaps you still have one of these questions

 Non-European webshops can register with the EU to enable the payment of VAT and import costs in advance in their webshop.
-Most major webshops like AliExpress, Amazon, E-bay and Wish have already registered.
+Most major webshops such as AliExpress, E-bay and Wish have already registered.

-- pay unwanted import costs and costs of customs formalities.
+- paying unwanted import charges and customs clearance fees;

 The costs to import goods from outside the EU consist of 3 parts: